Ph.D. in Mathematics - Mathematics Education Emphasis

 • Complete either Access and Equity in Mathematics Teaching (M 520), Mathematics Learning Theory for Teaching (M 521), or another approved course.

-K-12 Classroom Experience: Students who lack sufficient exposure to instruction at the elementary or secondary level will be required to complete school-based internships prior to beginning dissertation research.
+K-12 Classroom Experience: Students who lack sufficient exposure to instruction at the elementary or secondary level in U.S. contexts will be required to complete school-based internships prior to beginning dissertation research.
 Each internship calls for 135 hours of field experience as well as participation in a spring seminar that may address reviews of research, lesson study, analysis of student work, and reflection on classroom experiences.

 • Elementary internship: teach, tutor, and observe students in a K-8 classroom